project-chip/connectedhomeip/examples/lighting-app/nxp/k32w/k32w0/README.md

 Note that option chip_enable_ota_requestor=false are required for building with Secure Element.
 These can be changed if building without Secure Element

-Note that "patch_k32w_sdk.sh" script must be run for patching the K32W061 SDK 2.6.4.
+    -   for K32W041AM flavor:
+        Exactly the same steps as above but set build_for_k32w041am=1 in the gn command.
+        Also, select the K32W041AM SDK from the SDK Builder.

 Also, in case the OM15082 Expansion Board is not attached to the DK6 board, the build argument (chip_with_OM15082) inside the gn build instruction should be set